 3. I plan to go shopping in the winter.
 Because December-January tends to be the cheapest time of year to purchase.

 4. I’ll only go into boutiques I know I can afford.
 There’s no point in going to a store where I know I can’t afford the merchandise “just to look.”
 If I fall in love with something there, it’s going to ruin my outlook on other, more affordable dresses.
 There’s no reason to depress myself when I could be perfectly happy with something that doesn’t costs thousands and thousands of dollars.

-5. Anna taught me that it’s okay to negotiate.
+5. Another blogger taught me that it’s okay to negotiate.
 Yes, even on wedding dresses.
-Read about her experience.

 I’m going to nip this in the bud before all the personal finance bloggers can suggest it: I’m not going to get one used.
 I did that last time I got married.
 I used a divorced girl’s dress because it was free and pretty enough.
 It was actually a really expensive dress originally.
 But I’m a total believer in bad mojo if I wasn’t before.

 Besides that, I really was bummed that I didn’t get to do the traditional dress shopping with my mom.
 Turns out it was a good thing that marriage didn’t work out, or I wouldn’t be getting married to the love of my life now.
 So thank you, cursed dress.
 Thank you.